 Jesus Benitez is a recent graduate of the City University of New York with a Bachelor of Applied Science in Philosophy.
 He also has an associate’s degree in Philosophy from LaGuardia Community College.
 Benitez became the father of one son at age 17 and dropped out of high school to support his family.
 When his son turned two, he joined the CUNY Fatherhood Academy to obtain his High School Equivalency (HSE) diploma.
 He then enrolled in LaGuardia Community College, where he became a LaGuardia Ambassador to speak about the needs of scholarships for students of color.
 Benitez currently works as the mentor coordinator for the CUNY Fatherhood Academy, where he focuses on helping young fathers pursue an HSE diploma and enroll in college.
 He also works as an educational case manager for the Center for Immigrant Education, which supports immigrant families with low incomes to become lifelong learners and independent citizens of New York City.

 Lynnette Coney is the mother of three boys, ages four, eight, and 10.
 She received a Patient Care Technician certification from Manatee Technical College in 2014 and graduated from nursing school at Suncoast Technical College in 2018.
 Coney passed the National Council Licensure Examination in 2019.

 Lesley Del Rio

 Lesley Del Rio is the mother of a 9-year-old boy.
 She graduated from Florence Crittenton High School in 2013 and is working toward her bachelor’s degree in Business Administration through an online partnership program between PelotonU and Southern New Hampshire University.
-Del Rio serves as the program manager for the Boys and Girls Club of Metro Denver, where she works with middle school students who need social and emotional support.
+Del Rio serves as the career pathways trainer at Mi Casa Resource Center.

 Read Lesley Del Rio’s blog post here.